A Quick Guide to Authentic Louis Vuitton Date Codes

 Mid to Late 1980s Date Codes: Three or Four Digits with Two Letters

 Louis Vuitton changed the date code system in the mid-Eighties to include letters that indicate the factory location of manufacturing.
 In early 1980s date codes, the first two numbers indicate the year, and the last one or two numbers indicate the month of manufacturing.

 Early 1990 to 2006 Date Codes: Two Letters with Four Digits

 In the early 1990s, Louis Vuitton moved the factory letters to the front of the date code and revised the numbering system.
 In this format, the first and third numbers represent the month, and the second and fourth numbers represent the year of manufacturing.

-2007 to Present Day: Two Letters with Four Digits (Number System was Revised)
+2007 to Early 2021: Two Letters with Four Digits (Number System was Revised)

 In 2007, Louis Vuitton changed the four-digit numbering system format.
 Instead of indicating the month an item was manufactured, the first and third numbers now represent the week and the second and fourth numbers still represent the year.
 The letters continue to represent the specific factory where an item was manufactured.
 An exception for this rule is sunglasses.
 Sunglasses can have date codes with one letter and four digits, slightly different than any other date code format.